Functions

 The propositions-as-types interpretation states that proofs are programs.
 The meaning of this applies principally to functional programming, so let's first limit the python-space with constraints.

-2. We will deal with pure functions, meaning if I say that f is a function, what I mean is that its behavior is constrained entirely by its signature, and I can test it by supplying inputs and doing nothing else.
-If I need to test it by mocking up state or running a headless browser, then it is not pure.
+is a function, what I mean is that its behavior is constrained entirely by its signature, and I can test it by supplying inputs and doing nothing else.
+If I need to test it by mocking up state or running a headless browser, then it is not pure. - Functions that are total and pure are deterministic, meaning for every state from which anybody could call

 It's unlikely, but not impossible, that you've ever seen real world software obey these constraints entirely.
 Mathematics, however, is not so base and vile.
 In fact, obeying these constraints makes your python more like mathematics: what mathematicians mean by "function" is equivalent to the constraints that functional programmers aspire to.
 (Take another look at the determinism constraint.
 Now recall "the vertical line test" from precalculus.
 Exercise: What is the relationship between the two?)